-Sasha (played by Ali Wong) and Marcus (played by Randall Park) grew up as neighbors-cum-childhood friends.
-Sasha was often left alone in the house by her parents.
-So Marcus’s mom, Judy used to invite her over evening snacks and dinner.
-Sasha became an extension to Marcus’s family almost effortlessly.
-Marcus’s mom used to teach her how to cook Korean dishes, his father used to adore her and for Marcus, Sasha was no less than a best friend.
+Sasha (played by Ali Wong) and Marcus (played by Randall Park) were childhood friends and neighbors.
+Sasha’s parents often left her alone, so Marcus’s mom Judy invited her over for snacks and dinner.
+Sasha became like family to them.
+Judy taught Sasha how to cook Korean dishes, Marcus’s father adored her, and she was a best friend to Marcus.

-Many years passed, Sasha became a celebrity chef and was engaged with Brandon Choi, an ambitious restauranteur.
-Marcus on the hand, still lived with his father in their old house in San Francisco.
-He used to perform in a small band that played only in the neighborhood.
-Marcus was talented for sure, but he wasn’t himself any further to get the recognition that he deserved.
-He was dating a girl named Jenny.
+Many years passed, and Sasha became a celebrity chef.
+She was engaged to Brandon Choi, an ambitious restaurateur.
+Meanwhile, Marcus still lived in his old house in San Francisco with his father.
+He used to perform in a small neighborhood band and had talent but didn’t pursue recognition for it.
+Currently, he was dating Jenny.

-Sasha took Marcus to her new restaurant in New York that served authentic Korean food.
-She named it after Marcus’s mother Judy who taught her how to cook and the menu was actually all her recipes…
+Sasha took Marcus to her new restaurant in New York, which served authentic Korean food.
+She named it after Marcus’s mother, Judy, who taught her how to cook.
+The menu consisted solely of Judy’s recipes.

 My Thoughts on the movie

-Sasha helping Marcus secretly reminds us all that we can support our loved ones without rubbing our success and fame on their faces… And Marcus finally agreeing to travel along with her is another example of a great relationship – to leave our ego and limiting thoughts behind to accompany our partners.
+Sasha helping Marcus in secret reminds us that we can support loved ones without boasting about our success and fame.
+Marcus agreeing to travel with her is a great example of leaving ego and limiting thoughts behind to accompany our partners.